 Submission Guidelines

-Thanks for your interest in writing with Imprint!
+Thanks for your interest in Imprint!
 We are a UCF student-run online magazine that is supported by the Department of Writing and Rhetoric.
 Our mission is to entertain, empower, and evoke action to leave a lasting impression on the UCF student population.
 We currently publish three issues per year at the conclusion of the Fall, Spring, and Summer semesters.
 Our magazine contains articles written by students of all majors, cultures, and walks of life.

 For your article to be considered, you must be a current UCF undergraduate or graduate student, and your article must be written with a UCF audience in mind.
 Content should be applicable to the UCF community.
 At Imprint, we are passionate about creating a publication by Knights, for Knights!